Indian River High School (Delaware)

 Indian River High School is a part of the Indian River School District, located in Dagsboro, Delaware, in southern Sussex County.

 Indian River High School is one of two high schools in the district, along with Sussex Central High School in Georgetown.

 Desegregation

 Indian River High School remained an all-white school called John M. Clayton until 1967, long after Brown v.
 Board of Education.

-John M. Clayton later became John M. Clayton Elementary School which is in the former building of the original school.
+Indian River High School moved to a new building in 2005, and the original John M. Clayton building later became John M. Clayton Elementary School.

-Alumni

-Colleen Davis, the Delaware State Treasurer, graduated from Indian River in 1998.